What Is a Guardian ad Litem and What Do They Do?

-The GAL will investigate the facts, take part in negotiations, and take a position in court on legal custody and placement.
-It is also involved in the financial issues of a case when those issues affect the children, such as child support and child expenses.
+The objective of the guardian ad litem (GAL) is to be the legal advocate for the child in the case.
+They investigate facts, take part in negotiations, and suggest to the court what the custody and placement of the child or children should be.
+They can also be involved in the financial issues of a case when those issues affect the children, such as child support and child expenses.

-- A GAL becomes involved when parents cannot agree on custody or placement, the court must appoint a GAL.
-The parents must first try mediation to reach an agreement, unless the court waives the requirement.
+- A GAL becomes involved when parents cannot agree on custody or placement of the child.
+Unless the court waives the requirement, the parents must first try to reach an agreement through mediation.

 - A GAL is appointed by a family court commissioner or judge, usually upon request of one of the parents.

-- The GAL investigates facts that are relevant to the issues in your case.
-Much of the investigation is called “informal discovery,” which is conducted through interviews with each parent, the child or other people with significant information.
+- The GAL investigates facts relevant to the issues in the case.
+Much of the investigation is called “informal discovery,” which is conducted through interviews with each parent, the child, or other people with significant information.

 - The GAL may use “formal discovery” to assist in the investigation, including interrogatories, requests for document production, or conducting depositions.

 - The GAL generally gives the parents and/or their attorneys a preliminary summary of what the GAL will present to the judge.
 The findings could change depending on additional evidence or facts that are uncovered.

 - The parents’ attorneys will discuss the GAL’s preliminary recommendations with their clients.
 If the parents cannot agree, the case is prepared for trial before a judge, who will consider the evidence presented and make the final decision.

 - The GAL serves in a case until either the parents reach a written agreement resolving the issues and the judge approves it or there is a hearing and the judge rules on the case.